2015 Houston Texans season: Week 17: vs. Jacksonville Jaguars

 Jacksonville received the opening kickoff, going –5 yards on the drive with Blake Bortles being sacked by J. J. Watt for a loss of 8 yards.
 The Texans didn't fare much better on their first possession, as Brian Hoyer was sacked by Jared Odrick and Peyton Thompson.
 Houston scored first with a 29-yard field goal from Nick Novak to lead 3–0 halfway through the first quarter.
 Brian Cushing forced a fumble in the 2nd quarter, with Watt recovering the ball for the Texans.
 Houston capitalized on the turnover with a 3-yard touchdown run from Jonathan Grimes.
 Bortles threw an interception late in the 2nd quarter with Andre Hal catching the pick.
 The Texans capitalized on the turnover with Novak making a season long 51 yard field goal.
 At the half, Houston led Jacksonville 20–3.
 With just over three minutes left in the 4th quarter, Kareem Jackson intercepted a Bortles pass, returning it 27 yards for a touchdown to make it 30–6 final.
+With the win, the Texans clinched their 3rd AFC South title at 9-7 (5-1 against the AFC South and 5-3 at home) and gained their 3rd trip to the postseason.